The Gag File

-The Gag File is a studio album by American musician Aaron Dilloway.
+The Gag File is the second studio album by American musician Aaron Dilloway.
 It was released on April 28, 2017, through Dais Records.

 Background

 Aaron Dilloway is an American experimental/noise musician.
 After leaving the band Wolf Eyes, he has released multiple recordings and performed live as a solo artist.
 The Gag File is a follow-up to his solo studio album, Modern Jester (2012).
 In a 2017 interview, Dilloway said, "[The album] is mostly either loops I made of instruments or objects I recorded, or samples of old recordings."
 The album was released on April 28, 2017, through Dais Records.

 Critical reception

 Paul Simpson of AllMusic stated, "Mirroring his live performances, the album is filled with hideous monster-like vocals and disjointed rhythmic loops created from clanging buckets and other objects."
 He added, "There's also plenty of sudden, uncomfortable pausing and shifting, as well as an entire track that seems to be a processed recording of a casual house party, with lots of laughter, clinking glasses, and a soul record playing in the background."
 Bryon Hayes of Exclaim! commented that "The Gag File, on which Dilloway advances his standard operating procedures to deploy an arsenal of mangled eight-track loops and garbled vocal mumblings, is certainly rife with meritorious moments."

 On July 3, 2017, The Quietus placed The Gag File at number 48 on its list of "The Best Albums of 2017 Thus Far".